canonical/wordpress-k8s-operator/docs/tutorial/tutorial.md

 The wordpress-k8s charm helps deploy a horizontally scalable WordPress application with ease and also helps operate the charm by liaising with the Canonical Observability Stack (COS).
-This tutorial will walk you through each step of deployment to get a basic WordPress application working.
+This tutorial will walk you through each step of deployment to get a basic WordPress deployment.

 ### Prerequisites